Graham42/Eve-system-saftey-rating/README.md

   players who work together.
 The Corporation is a formalized in-game entity that can do more than a player can on their own.
 For example: anchoring a starbase to a moon's orbit.
 * Pilot - Another way to reference a player
+* CONCORD - The space police
+* Gate - A jump gate allows ships to travel to another solar system

 ## Inputs

 There are many more inputs that could be added but for the purpose of keeping this application simple, will limit to these 5.

-* _Solar system security rating_: System security can range from -1 to 1.
-In systems above 0 players
-  recieve a penalty for killing other players.
+* _SecurityRating_: A solar system's security rating can range from -1 to 1.
+In systems above 0 players recieve a penalty for killing other players.
 In systems rated 0.5 and above CONCORD will also show up and destroy attackers.
 Solar systems with higher security rating have faster CONCORD response times.
-The game has conveniently named these regions of space in a fuzzy way.
-Null is from -1 up to 0, Low is from 0 to 0.5, and High is from 0.5 to 1.

-* _Incursion active in system_: From time to time a certain faction of NPCs will invade areas of space.
+* _IncursionControl_: From time to time a certain faction of NPCs will invade areas of space.
+This event is called an incursion.
 If an incursion is active in a system the gates will likely be gaurded by NPCs.
-Based on how much players have pushed back the incursion, the NPCs with have from 0% and 100% control.
+Based on how much players have pushed back the incursion, the NPCs with have from 0% to 100% control.

-* _Number of Corporation members in space now_: If there are a higher number of friendly pilots in the area of space, it's likely they can defend you or clear the area ahead of time.
+* _NonAlliedPilots_: This is a derived input from two pieces of information available to a player;

-* _Average Number of Players in space in last 30 minutes_: The more pilots in space who are not in your corporation, the more dangerous it is to travel there.
+  the number of corporation members in space right now, and the average number of players in space in the last 30 minutes.
+The more pilots in space, who are not in your corporation, the more dangerous it is to travel through a given system.

-* _Ships destroyed in the last hour_: If ships have been recently destroyed in an area of space it's possibly still dangerous
+* _ShipsDestroyed_: The player has the number of ships destroyed in the last hour.
+If ships have been recently destroyed in an area of space it's possibly still dangerous.

 ## Output Range